saichandd/rolodex/README.md

 ## Getting Started

-Instructions to use run after cloning the repository
+Instructions to use run after cloning

-##Running
+## Running

 Run the make file